 MISSION STATEMENT

-The Episcopal English Department requires summer reading to encourage students to read for pleasure, to appreciate quality literature, to develop and maintain good reading habits, to expose them to a greater variety of literature than is possible during the school year, and to allow students to find literature that is personally engaging and challenging.
+The Episcopal English Department requires summer reading to encourage students to read for pleasure, to appreciate quality literature, to develop and maintain good reading habits, and to allow students to find literature that is personally engaging and challenging.
 All individual titles have been selected according to the English Department Book Selection Policy.

 REQUIREMENTS: